study-hall/study-hall.github.io/index.md

 "_I enjoyed looking at your site, but I believe that you can add more creativity to it.
 For example more pictures and changing the color to something more appealing.
 I like all the different pages and how organized it is._" - Yujin Kim

+"_From looking at your site, their is a lot of potential.
+I like the organization of everything, but it is bland right now.
+Their should be different colors, pictures, etc. Overall though good app and a great idea._" - Carson Miller

 ## Developer Guide

 First, [install meteor](https://www.meteor.com/install).